ShortyLogos/pxrem-node/README.md

 ## What's this?

-This is a small CLI designed to convert pixel values in web development-related files to rem values or rem to px.
-It can theoratically be used to convert a lot of different values with a lot of different labels as the as `c` / `--conversion` argument is quite powerful.
-The requirement though is that the conversion should only necessitates a division or a multiplication.
-Custom conversion algorithms aren't possible as of v1.0.
-It is planned to offer it in the future.
+This is a small CLI designed to convert pixel values in web development-related files to rem values or vice-versa. **It can theoratically be used to convert a lot of different values with a lot of different labels as the `c` / `--conversion` argument is quite powerful**.
+However, there is a requirement that the conversion process should only involve division or multiplication.
+Custom conversion algorithms are not currently supported in v1.0, but they are planned for future releases.

-The default ratio used for calculations is 16, as it is the default root font size in browers.
-Of course, can specify another size using the CLI params.
+By default, the CLI uses a ratio of 16 for calculations, which corresponds to the default root font size in browsers.
+However, you can specify a different size using the CLI parameters.

 ## Why?